How Do I Teach My Kids to Handle Peer Pressure?

 - Encourage your children to invite their friends over.
 Make your home the place to be.
-We particularly encourage our children to invite those friends that we know are good influences.
-If all the apples are at your house, you can check the quality of the fruit.
+We particularly encouraged our children to invite those friends that we know are good influences.

 - If you can, get to know the friend’s parents and get some idea of their values, beliefs, and convictions.
 You can get to know another family by picking up their child when he or she is invited to your house or offering to take him or her home.